 Vitamin D is a natural way to increase stamina, boost muscle strength, and reduce downtime.
 It’s the perfect partner to a healthy diet and physical training.

 People with autoimmune disease

-Vitamin D boosts the immune system and helps prevent it from going on overdrive, just as it happens when someone has autoimmune disease (AI).
-Although the exact causes of AI haven’t been exhaustively identified, considerable amount of research has associated vitamin D deficiency to several autoimmune diseases including multiple sclerosis, rheumatoid arthritis, type 1 diabetes mellitus, and others.
+Vitamin D boosts the immune system and helps prevent it from going on overdrive, just as it happens when someone has an autoimmune disease (AI).
+Although the exact causes of AI haven’t been exhaustively identified, a considerable amount of research has associated vitamin D deficiency to several autoimmune diseases including multiple sclerosis, rheumatoid arthritis, type 1 diabetes mellitus, and others.
 It has been said that the vitamin interacts with the specific gene for those diseases.
 To know if you are at risk of AI and to learn more about autoimmune disease, click here.

 What’s the Best Form of Vitamin D?